At the University of Portland, you’ll get a hands-on Engineering education from day one.

-Engineering and Computer Science majors are admitted directly into the Shiley School of Engineering, not a pre-engineering program, and the first year of coursework is similar for all students.
+Engineering and Computer Science majors are admitted directly into the Shiley School of Engineering—not a pre-engineering program.
+And the first year of coursework is similar for all students.

+Small class sizes allow you to work closely with your professors, and you’ll work with teammates to conceptualize, design, and test a prototype product your first semester.
 And then you’ll go further.
-You’ll continue to shape ideas and products and designs to improve sustainability, health, security, and the joy of living for communities and people around the globe.
+You’ll continue to shape ideas, products, and designs to improve sustainability, health, security, and the joy of living for local communities and people around the globe.

-In addition to engineering classes, you’ll take a foundation of 10 core courses in the humanities and social sciences.
+In addition to engineering classes, you’ll take a foundation of core courses in the humanities and social sciences.
 Your studies will culminate in a year-long senior capstone project—usually sponsored by an industry partner—that solves a real-world problem.

 Along the way, you’ll have access to state-of-the-art labs, a makerspace, manufacturing shop facilities, and a variety of computer labs.
 You might also study abroad in a program designed just for Engineering and Computer Science students, join a club where you’ll put your skills to use, or conduct graduate-level research with a faculty mentor.
 Find out more at engineering.up.edu.